Driving Reward And Recognition In The Workplace

 One study by the Incentive Research Foundation found that when an incentive program is built correctly, it can increase performance by up to 44%.

-A person is not going to feel motivated to continue to positively impact a company’s revenue if they are not rewarded for their efforts.
+A person will not feel motivated to continue positively impacting a company’s revenue if they are not rewarded for their efforts.
 This could be in the form of an annual bonus or a portion of the benefit being distributed.
-Incentive programs need to be designed in a way that employee feels motivated to achieve more and drive organisational goals.
+Incentive programs need to be designed so that employees feel motivated to achieve more and drive organisational goals.

 Other incentive ideas include